caricnj18/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-The basic portfolio webpage using Bootstrap insteqad of CSS as a back up.
+The basic portfolio webpage using Bootstrap instead of CSS as a back up.